Configuration File

 • Model outputs — How to define your output schema.

-• Sensitivities and scenarios — Scenario analysis and input aggregations.
+• Sensitivities — Scenario analysis and input aggregations.

 • Testing your model — Local validation workflow.